Bachelor’s in Forensic Psychology Guide

-Similar to completion times, estimating the cost of earning a bachelor’s in forensic psychology depends on several components that differ for every individual.
-Factors include what type of school the student attends, whether a student resides in or out of state, whether they plan to pursue an on-campus or online program, and their eligibility for financial aid.
-Many schools offer discounts in tuition for students who live in the state, regardless of whether they study on campus or online; others extend special offers to distance students exclusively, such as discounted tuition to residents and nonresidents, vouchers for laptops, or online-only scholarships.
+Factors that affect the cost of a bachelor's degree include what type of school the student attends, whether a student resides in or out of state, whether they plan to pursue an on-campus or online program, and their eligibility for financial aid.
+Many schools offer discounts in tuition for students who live in state, regardless of whether they study on campus or online; others extend special offers to distance students, such as discounted tuition to residents and nonresidents, vouchers for laptops, or online-only scholarships.

 Additionally, online students can enjoy savings beyond the cost of tuition on expenditures like housing, fees to use campus facilities, and commuting costs.
-Though prices vary, depending on whether a school classifies as public, private, for-profit, or nonprofit, the average cost of attending a four-year, degree-granting institution was $26,120 per year as of 2016, according to the National Center for Education Statistics.
+Though prices vary, depending on whether a school classifies as public, private, for-profit, or nonprofit.
+The average cost of attending a four-year, degree-granting institution was $28,120 per year as of 2018, according to the National Center for Education Statistics.

-Certifications and Licenses a Bachelor’s in Forensic Psychology Prepares For
+Certifications and Licenses an Undergrad Forensic Psychology Program Prepares For

 The Association of State and Provincial Psychology Boards (ASPPB) grants licensure to aspiring clinical psychologists who meet a set criteria regarding education, supervised experience, and exams.
 LCP candidates must hold a doctoral degree in psychology, complete two years of professional experience, and pass the Examination for Professional Practice in Psychology.
 Some states also require a jurisprudence exam.